vitormanfredini/data-collectors-tutorial/README.md

 6. Now we tell the library which script tags it should manage and what category they fit into.

-a.
-Edit the attribute `type="text/javascript"` portion to read `type="text/plain"` on every script that collects data, so it doesn't load right away.
+  * Edit the attribute `type="text/javascript"` portion to read `type="text/plain"` on every script that collects data, so it doesn't load right away.

-b.
-Add another attribute to specify its category: `data-cookiecategory="ads"` Possible values are: `necessary`, `ads` and `analytics`.
+  * Add another attribute to specify its category: `data-cookiecategory="ads"` Possible values are: `necessary`, `ads` and `analytics`.

 Here's an example of what it should look like: